Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

-By Lemma \ref{invariant_versa_balanced}, by choosing an appropriate parametrization of the invariant Calabi's tubes from the cover $\hat{\mathcal U}$, we may assume that $\a(v)$ is constant along the $v$-trajectories.
+Thanks to Lemma \ref{invariant_versa_balanced}, by choosing an appropriate parametrization of the invariant Calabi tubes from the cover $\hat{\mathcal U}$, we may assume that $\a(v)$ is constant along the $v$-trajectories.
 Therefore $\a$ is a $v$-invariant form (i.e., $\mathcal L_v\a = 0$).

-Next, we are going to show that we may choose the metric $g$ in {\bf (2)} to be $v$-invariant.
+Next, we are going to show that we may choose the metric $g$ in {$(2)$} to be $v$-invariant.
 To achieve this, we need to revisit the argument in \cite{Ca}.

 We notice that, for a given $v$ and $\a$ and $\Theta$ as above, the choice of $g$ is far from being unique.
 Using the product structure in an invariant balanced Calabi tube $U_{\hat\g}$, we introduce there local coordinates $\{x_i\}_{i \in [0, n]}$ such that: (i) $dx_0 = \a$, where $x_0: U_{\hat\g} \to S^1$ or $x_0: U_{\hat\g} \to \R^1$, depending on the type of the tube, (ii) $v = \d_{x_0}$ (using that $U_{\hat\g}$ is balanced), and (iii) $dx_1 \wedge \dots \wedge dx_n = \Theta$.
-Then we define the dual basis in $\bigwedge^n T^\ast U_{\hat\g}$ as Again, following \cite{Ca}, for $n \geq 2$, this choice of bases $\{dx_i\} \in T^\ast U_{\hat\g}$ and $\{\eta_i\} \in \bigwedge^n T^\ast U_{\hat\g}$ defines a unique candidate for the local star operator $\ast_{g_{\hat\g}}: T^\ast U_{\hat\g} \to \bigwedge^n T^\ast U_{\hat\g}$ that takes each $dx_i$ to $\phi_{\hat\g} \cdot \eta_i$, where the smooth functions $\{\phi_{\hat\g} : U_{\hat\g} \to \R_+\}_{\hat \g}$ form a finite partition of unity, subordinate to the cover $\hat{\mathcal U}$ and such that $\mathcal L_v(\phi_{\hat\g}) = 0$.
+Then we define the dual basis in $\bigwedge^n T^\ast U_{\hat\g}$ as Again, following \cite{Ca}, for $n \geq 2$, this choice of bases $\{dx_i\} \in T^\ast U_{\hat\g}$ and $\{\eta_i\} \in \bigwedge^n T^\ast U_{\hat\g}$ defines a unique candidate for the local star operator $\ast_{g_{\hat\g}}: T^\ast U_{\hat\g} \to \bigwedge^n T^\ast U_{\hat\g}$ that takes each $dx_i$ to $\phi_{\hat\g} \cdot \eta_i$, where the smooth functions $\{\phi_{\hat\g} : U_{\hat\g} \to \R_+\}_{\hat \g}$ form a finite partition of unity, subordinate to the cover $\hat{\mathcal U}$, and such that $\mathcal L_v(\phi_{\hat\g}) = 0$.